 Some sites take appointments, and others are on a walk-in basis only.

 - If you have an appointment at a site, please be on time.
-If you will be unable to make your appointment, contact the site to let them know as early as possible so that another taxpayer can be accommodated.
+If you are unable to make your appointment, contact the site to let them know as early as possible.
 Sites that take appointments can fill up quickly, and are often fully booked.
 If you are late for an appointment, the site may not be able to take you when you arrive, and may not be able to schedule an alternate time for you.

 - Walk-in sites operate on a first-come, first-served basis and will have a waiting list if all the volunteers are busy with other taxpayers.
 Wait times at walk-in sites can be lengthy, especially at peak times.
 Please contact your local site for information on the best time to arrive to minimize your wait.